merenlab/merenlab.org/courses/AMO/index.md

 > * What are some of **common features of the genomic islands** that seem to be variable across individual genomes in this pangenome?
 Tip: you can have quick insights into genomic islands that occur only in some genomes by organizing gene clusters based on enforced synteny per genome.
 > * What **functions seem to differ between the main groups of genomes**?
 Tip: you can use functional enrichemnt analyses to figure out if there are functions that systematically occur in one clade of Bifidobacterum but not the other.

-### 06/12/23 :: EX 03: Phylogenomic placement of an unknown microbe
+### 06/12/23 :: EX 03: Phylogenomic analysis of a bacterial genus

 * *Meeting Location*: